 Chapter 1: Introduction – Who are Gog and Magog?
 (38: 1-2)

-Although it was written some 2,500 years ago, the message in Ezekiel 38-39 give us an astonishingly accurate glimpse into our present world situation; it also catapults us into the future.
+Although it was written some 2,500 years ago, the message in Ezekiel 38-39 offers an astonishingly accurate glimpse into our present world situation; it also catapults us into the future.
 We can imagine that it was no small task, in the culture of ancient times, to describe modern events, places, or technology using only the names and limited terminology available back then.
 But because this was such a crucial message for future generations, God did not let that be any kind of obstacle.

-In this startling prophecy about the future, some place names and terms sound as though they should belong in the past.
+In this startling prophetic message about the future, some place names and terms sound as though they should belong in the past.
 In these cases, we can allow some leeway, remembering how difficult it would have been to describe modern realities using the limited vocabulary of ancient times.
 As we keep this in mind, the prophecy will unfold itself in a straightforward manner; it will be easy to catch the thrust of what the Lord was saying and get the most out of this intriguing message from so long ago.

 It is truly faith-building to behold the grand foresight of God who knew way back then how history was going to unfold 2,500 years later.
 It comforts us too, for we can have faith that world events, however chaotic and unsettling they may be now, are still under His control.